Want to feel completely confident in your ecommerce bookkeeping?

 Bookkeeping

 Bookkeeping involves tracking and categorizing business transactions, such as sales, purchases, receipts, invoices, and payments.
-This means bookkeepers handle tasks like balance sheet preparation, payroll, and accounts payable and receivable.
+This means bookkeepers often handle tasks like balance sheet preparation, payroll, and accounts payable and receivable.

 Keeping good books means organized, accurate financial records, which accountants can use for their tasks.